mkandemirr/G4DCP/README.md

   ```bash
    make
   ```
 5. The application is now ready to run.
-If you now list the contents of your build directory, you will notice that the executable g4dcp has been created.
+If you now list the contents of your build directory, you will notice that the executable main has been created.
 The program can be executed in two modes: interactive and batch.
 To run in an interactive mode:
   ```bash
    ./main
 ```